The Giant TCR Advanced is designed to be an all-round race bike, with good rigidity coupled to low overall weight.

 Alongside the rim brake TCR Advanced models, there are two models available with disc brakes.

-Finally in the TCR Advanced range, the TCR Advanced 1 Disc gives you an upgrade to Shimano Ultegra shifting and Shimano hydraulic disc brakes.
+Finally in the TCR Advanced range, the TCR Advanced 1 Disc gives you an upgrade to Shimano Ultegra shifting, but Giant's own Conduct SL disc brakes.

 Giant TCR Advanced Pro road bike

 Move from the TCR Advanced to the TCR Advanced Pro range and you get Giant’s all-carbon fork with an OverDrive 2 steerer, which has wider 1¼ inch top and 1½ inch lower head tube bearings.
-This should provide a bit more steering accuracy than the standard OverDrive set-up found on the TCR Advanced range, with Giant quoting a 30% increase in torsional stiffness.
+This should provide a bit more steering accuracy than the standard OverDrive set-up found on the TCR Advanced range, with Giant quoting a 30 per cent increase in torsional stiffness.

 You also get a wheel upgrade to Giant’s carbon rimmed SLR1 wheel system and Giant Gavia AC 1 25mm tyres.